xpmethod/torn-apart/docs/bibliography.md

 # Bibliography
 {: data-i18n="ta-bibliography"}

-Below you fill find a list of our data sources.
+Below is a list of our data sources.
 For a larger list of sources please visit our open [Zotero group](https://www.zotero.org/groups/2199147/hummingbird/i).
 For a larger scholarly bibliography, we recommend the open [#ImmigrationSyllabus](http://editions.lib.umn.edu/immigrationsyllabus/) by the Immigration History Research Center at the University of Minnesota and the Immigration and Ethnic History Society.

 ## Data Sources